nosco/multi-cluster/README.md

 Create robust node.js applications with automatic forking of multiple processes and multiple apps, signal handling and reforking.

+All in a couple of line and without changing your existing code!

 ### This is an early BETA version